JunyuLiao/High-dimensional-Regret-Minimization/README.md

 ## Reproducibility:

-To reproduce the experiments in the paper 'High-dimensional Regret Minimization', use
+To run the algorithm in the paper 'High-dimensional Regret Minimization', use

-python script.py <dataset_path> <d_prime> <d_hat_1> <d_hat_2> <rounds>
+./run <dataset_path> <d_int> <m> <w> <K> <q>

-which will run the code 100 times and report the average performance, with the parameters above and all other parameters as default.
+For example, "./run datasets/e100-10k.txt 3 7 6 1 35" will run the algorithm on synthetic dataset of n=10k, d=100, with 35 questions allowed and output size 1.
+The output also contains results from _Sphere-Adapt_ (as introduced in our paper) for comparison, if it can be executed normally.